What Is a Trust? Do I Need One?

 • Business Interest

-How business interests are transferred into a trust varies.
-It depends on the type of business, your role in it, and the rules set forth in any foundational documents such as bylaws or operating agreements.
-For example, if you have business partners, you may need their written consent before transferring ownership/interest, particularly if the bylaws require it.
+How business interests are transferred into a trust depends on the business type, your role in it, and rules set forth in foundational documents such as bylaws or operating agreements.
+For example, if you have business partners, you may need their written consent before transferring ownership/interest.

 At Law on Call, we can draft your trust, review a trust you already have in place, and/or update your trust as needed.

 No. Some trusts must go through probate, specifically testamentary trusts.
-Since testamentary trusts are set forth in a will, and wills must go through probate, testamentary trusts are subject to the same process.
+Since testamentary trusts are set forth in a will, and wills go through probate, testamentary trusts are subject to the same process.
 Revocable and irrevocable trusts bypass probate.
-However, if any assets are left out of these trusts, those left-behind assets may be subject to probate.
+However, if any assets are left out of these trusts, the left-behinds may end up in probate.

 All kinds of assets can be transferred to a trust, from a house to a stamp collection to your interest in a business.
-As long as it’s an asset that you own, there are few limits to what can be placed in a trust.
-Ultimately, what you place in your trust will depend on the type of trust you create, as well as your reasons for establishing the trust.
+As long as it’s an asset that you own, there are few limits on what can be placed in a trust.

 A trust’s assets are owned by the trust itself.
 The trustee is the steward of the assets.
 While some sources say that the trustee is the owner of a trust’s assets, this isn’t accurate.
-If a trustee were deemed to own the assets, it would only be in the sense that the trustee has the right and responsibility to manage the trust’s assets—the trustee would not have the right to do with the assets what they want for their own benefit.
+If a trustee were deemed to own the assets, it’s only in the sense that the trustee has the right and responsibility to manage the trust’s assets.
+The trustee does not have the right to do with the assets what they want for their own benefit.

 New Here?